Lead Opinion

 Later, on motions of the government, the district court reduced Stoneking’s sentence

 For reversal Stoneking argues the district court erred in calculating the weight of LSD on the basis of the LSD and carrier medium, instead of using the per dose weight set forth in the amended guideline, to determine the applicability of a mandatory minimum sentence.
 He argues the amended guideline should apply to determine the weight of LSD for both the applicability of a minimum mandatory sentence and the applicable guideline sentencing range.
-In other words, Stoneking argues a single or unitary method should be used to calculate the weight of LSD for sentencing purposes, that is, the per dose weight set forth in the amended guideline, and not a “dual” method, that is, one to determine the applicability of a minimum mandatory sentence and another to determine the applicable guideline sentencing range.
+In other words, Stone-king argues a single or unitary method should be used to calculate the weight of LSD for sentencing purposes, that is, the per dose weight set forth in the amended guideline, and not a “dual” method, that is, one to determine the applicability of a minimum mandatory sentence and another to determine the applicable guideline sentencing range.
 He argues that the dual method is so arbitrary and capricious that it violates due process.

 The guidelines themselves provide the answer to the question of how to reconcile the amended guideline and the mandatory minimum sentence.
 In general, when a statute and a guideline conflict, the statute controls.
 The guidelines specifically address the conflict between a guideline sentencing range and a mandatory minimum sentence and provide that “[w]here a statutorily required minimum sentence is greater than the maximum of the applicable Guideline range, the statutorily required minimum sentence shall be the Guideline sentence.”
+U.S.S.G. § 5Gl.l(b).
+Even more specifically, the commentary to the amended guideline anticipated that the amended guideline would create a dual method of calculating the weight of LSD for sentencing purposes and expressly stated that “this approach [referring to the per dose method set forth in the amended guideline] does not override the applicability of ‘mixture or substance’ for the purpose of applying any mandatory minimum sentence,” citing Chapman and U.S.S.G. § 5Gl.l(b).
+This commentary is a “binding interpretation” of the amended guideline which federal courts cannot disregard as long as the commentary does not “run afoul of the Constitution or a federal statute, and it is not ‘plainly erroneous or inconsistent’ with [that guideline].”
+Stinson v.
+United States, — U.S. -, -,

 Even if the commentary did not state that it does not purport to override Chapman, we do not think the amended guideline could do so.
-The Sentencing Commission cannot override Congress or the Supreme Court‘s decision in Chapman to establish new mandatory minimum sentences by amending the guidelines.
+The Sentencing Commission cannot override Congress or the Supreme Court’s decision in Chapman to establish new mandatory minimum sentences by amending the guidelines.
 See United States v.
-Neal, 46 F.3d at 1409; United States v.
-Boot, 25 F.3d 52, 55 (1st Cir.
-1994).
+Neal,

-Stoneking also argues the dual weight method creates an arbitrary and capricious distinction between drug offenders and violates due process.
+Stoneking also argues the dual weight method creates an arbitrary and capricious distinction between drag offenders and violates due process.
 We disagree.
 The dual weight method does not violate due process because it increases the penalty for those persons who are involved in greater quanti

 Accordingly, the order of the district court is affirmed.

-BEAM, Circuit Judge, with whom FAGG, BOWMAN and WOLLMAN, Circuit Judges, join, dissenting.
+with whom FAGG, BOWMAN and WOLLMAN, Circuit Judges, join, dissenting.

-mandatory minimum statute than under the Sentencing Guidelines not only defies rational analysis but also thwarts the avowed Congressional goal of sentencing uniformity.
+I dissent.
+To find that weights of LSD must be calculated differently under the mandatory minimum statute than under the Sentencing Guidelines not only defies rational analysis but also thwarts the avowed Congressional goal of sentencing uniformity.
 Such a result is not compelled by Chapman v.
-United States, 500 U.S. 453, 468 (1991), nor intended by Congress.
+United States,

 I. BACKGROUND